The Art of Public Speaking: Lessons from the Greatest Speeches in History

 Overall, The Art of Public Speaking: Lessons from the Greatest Speeches in History is a fascinating and educational series that is sure to inspire and inform viewers.
 Whether you're interested in history, communication, or self-improvement, there is something in this series for everyone.
 So if you're looking to become a better public speaker, or if you simply want to learn more about the art of communication, be sure to check out this excellent series from The Great Courses Signature Collection.

-The Art of Public Speaking: Lessons from the Greatest Speeches in History is a series that is currently running and has 1 seasons (12 episodes).
-The series first aired on November 12, 2010.
+The Art of Public Speaking: Lessons from the Greatest Speeches in History is a series that ran for 1 seasons (12 episodes) between November 12, 2010 and on The Great Courses Signature Collection

 Filter by Source